Customize rulesets

 can define up to 20 of these sections per analyzer.
 Passthroughs are composed into a passthrough chain

-that evaluates into a complete configuration that replaces the predefined rules of the analyzer.
+that evaluates into a complete configuration that replaces the default rules of the analyzer.

 Passthroughs are evaluated in order.
 Passthroughs listed later in the chain have